koynoyno/chinesetab/README.md

 ## Sounds nice.
 Anything else?

-💨 Opens instantly (faster than default new tab)
+💨 Opens instantly (much faster than default new tab)

 💻 Easy on CPU, memory, and battery

+📴 Works offline (except for sentence examples)

 🌙 Dark mode support

-📴 Works offline

 🔒 No tracking